 3. "A Perfect Love"

-High-energy '90s country, custom made to match the scope of a stadium show, suited Yearwood's mighty voice, as heard on this classic single.
+High-energy '90s country, custom made to match the scope of a stadium show, suited Yearwood's mighty voice, as heard on this classic single about what a powerful thing love is and what a joy it is to actually be in love.

 2. "XXX's and OOO's (American Girl)"

 Often, a great country song's narrator tells a first-person story that's relatable to men or women from all walks of life.
-In this case, Yearwood really does sing for the small town American girl.
+In this case, Yearwood really does sing for the small-town American girl in this hit from her 1995 album, Thinkin' About You.

 1. "She's In Love With The Boy"

 As usual, it's hard to argue against the most obvious song being an artist's best.
-This early career single still gets stuck in the heads of '90s country fans, encouraging them to revisit other songs on this list.
+This early-career single still gets stuck in the heads of '90s country fans, encouraging them to revisit other songs on this list.
+This song about teenage love just goes to show that where your road leads might not be what other people expected, but could be the real deal.